dapr/docs/daprdocs/content/en/getting-started/install-dapr-cli.md

   publish        Publish a pub-sub event.
 Supported platforms: Self-hosted run            Run Dapr and (optionally) your application side by side.
 Supported platforms: Self-hosted status         Show the health status of Dapr services.
-Supported platforms: Kubernetes stop           Stop Dapr instances and their associated apps. .
+Supported platforms: Kubernetes stop           Stop Dapr instances and their associated apps.
 Supported platforms: Self-hosted uninstall      Uninstall Dapr runtime.
-Supported platforms: Kubernetes and self-hosted upgrade        Upgrades a Dapr control plane installation in a cluster.
+Supported platforms: Kubernetes and self-hosted upgrade        Upgrades or downgrades a Dapr control plane installation in a cluster.
 Supported platforms: Kubernetes

 Flags:
   -h, --help          help for dapr
+      --log-as-json   Log output in JSON format
   -v, --version       version for dapr

 Use "dapr [command] --help" for more information about a command.
 ```